-Husky Sledding in Iceland – make your dream a reality this winter
+Husky Sledding in Iceland – make your dream a reality

 A bucket-list-must, it’s H-U-G-E fun for young & old, and the doggies are just A-M-A-Z-I-N-G!
 They were as keen as we were to get out there.
 Seeing them jump and howl with sheer joy, eager to get going, the good vibe passes on from dog to human, making this and unforgettable experience for all thrill seekers.
 Make your dream a reality!